opral/monorepo/packages/core/src/lint/README.md

 			inlangStandardRules({
 				missingKey: 'warn',
 			}),
-			// uses the standard lint level and passes custom options to the `missingKey` rule inlangStandardRules({
+			// uses the standard lint level and passes custom settings to the `missingKey` rule inlangStandardRules({
 				missingKey: [true, { threshold: 4 }],
 			}),